Effective Date: March 24, 2006

 c.
 There are three levels of classification, "TOP SECRET," "SECRET," and "CONFIDENTIAL."
 Do not use other terms, such as "Official Use Only," or "Administratively Confidential," to identify Classified National Security Information (CNSI).
 NASA information that is SENSITIVE BUT UNCLASSIFIED (SBU) should be prepared in accordance with NPR 1600.1, Chapter 5, Information Communications, which deals with certain categories of unclassified information.

 d.
-Information shall not be classified for any reason unrelated to the protection of the national security.
+Information is not to be classified for any reason unrelated to the protection of the national security.

 e.
 Classifiers are responsible for ensuring that information is appropriately classified and properly marked.

 f.
-To have access to classified information, a person must have a security clearance at an appropriate level, a signed nondisclosure agreement, and a "need-to-know."
+To have access to classified information, a person will have a security clearance at an appropriate level, a signed nondisclosure agreement, and a "need-to-know."

 g.
 Individuals who believe that information in their possession is inappropriately classified, or inappropriately unclassified, are expected to bring their concerns to the attention of responsible officials.